Fair warning here!

 And they aren’t that great, as you might suspect, so I’m also going to share exactly how to overcome each one so you can reveal the clutter free home you’ve been craving!

 1. FOMO or I might need it one day

 Not wanting to miss out on having an item that *might* be needed one day is a pretty big block with many of my clients when it comes to letting go of items and getting organized.

 But what if you got rid of things that are not currently being used that could be re-acquired in 20 minutes for no more than $20?

 This 20/20 rule would take care of a lot of your clutter, I bet.

 Just because it has some useful life left, does NOT mean that you need to be the one using it.

 If your item still has life left and could be used by someone else, make that happen!

-List it on Craigslist, a local Freecycle group, or schedule a pickup with Donatestuff.com.
+List it on Craigslist, a local Freecycle group, a Buy Nothing Group on Facebook, or schedule a pickup with Donatestuff.com.